Shivamycodee/uniswap-webapp-clone/README.md

 2. Create a folder `__generated__` in apps/web/src/utils.

-3. You will get an error regarding package `universe@workspace` while downloading modules because `universe@workspace` IS NOT A PACKAGE. you have to remove the "name" & "version" from the root package.json to resolve this.
+3. You will encounter an error related to the package `universe@workspace` while installing dependencies.
+This is because `universe@workspace` is **not a valid package**.
+To resolve this, remove the `"name"` and `"version"` fields from the root `package.json`.

-4. Then you may encounter issue regarding package @apidevtools/json-schema-ref-parser, I'm trying to solve this right now, I have open an issue on uniswap github [click here to view](https://github.com/Uniswap/interface/issues/7835).
+4. You may also face an issue related to the package `@apidevtools/json-schema-ref-parser`.
+I am currently working on resolving this and have opened an issue on Uniswap's GitHub.
+You can track the issue here: [GitHub Issue](https://github.com/Uniswap/interface/issues/7835).